deepikanaraharisetti/studio/README.md

 To get started, take a look at `src/app/page.tsx`.

+### A Note for Beginners: Where is the HTML?

+If you're new to modern web development, you might be looking for an `index.html` file.
+This project is built with Next.js, a React framework that generates web pages dynamically.
+Instead of static `.html` files, pages are created from TypeScript files (ending in `.tsx`) located in the `src/app` directory.
+The development server you'll run in the steps below handles the process of turning this code into a viewable website in your browser.

 ## Running Locally

 To run this application on your local machine, please follow these step-by-step instructions.